rodriguezcommaj/ceej/readme.md

 Ceej is a set of simple, colorful HTML email templates geared towards account management.
 It follows the Litmus Template Guidelines and features a full set of templates for damned near any approach to email marketing: traditional responsive, mobile-first, and hybrid, too.

+Has basic support for both [Campaign Monitor](http://campaignmonitor.com) and [MailChimp](http://mailchimp.com), nothing too fancy, though - just worried about making things editable.
+Do with them what you will.

 ## Colors

 Colors are as follows: